xlambein/xlambein.github.io/pages/recipes/spinach-pinwheels.md

 2. Drain spinach and squeeze it to remove moisture.

 3. Blend spinach, cashews, milk, lemon juice, onion, garlic, dill and salt together until smooth.

 4. Spread the mixture onto the puff pastry, then roll it into a sort of bastard sushi.
+Store the roll in the freezer for 30 minutes, to make it easier to cut.

 5. Cut the roll into 1 cm slices, placing each one onto a baking sheet.